QGreenland-Net/ogdc-runner/docs/CONTRIBUTING.md

 ## Running the CLI in dev

-To use the CLI to run simple ogdc recipes with argo:
+To use the CLI to run ogdc recipes with argo:

 ```
 $ ogdc-runner submit --wait ~/code/ogdc-recipes/recipes/seal-tags/